Movanna/database_population/README.md

 Later on, I had the need to rename lots of files and folders, because it turned out that some senders and receivers of letters had been registered wrong: their names were actually something else.
 The name of the sender or receiver is included in the file and folder names, and a person may have hundreds of folders and files.
 So I modified this script into also renaming files and folders if a certain component was present in them.

+### 5. h) update_archive_links.py
+This script updates url values connected to facsimiles (i.e. images units) in table publication_facsimile_collection.
+The National Archives updated their online digital archive services, which caused thousands of links from this project to their service to go dead.
+This script fixes missing links and swaps the old ones into their new equivalents.
+The links are then displayed in the digital edition's metadata column as the archive source for the images.

 ## 6. Create a table of contents for each part of the edition
 After a table of contents has been added to the website the digital edition is actually usable: it now has texts, manuscripts, facsimiles, metadata and a way of navigating between texts.
 The toc files are not edited by hand, just generated again if there has been changes to the db (such as publications added or deleted or changed titles/dates/groups).